Helping employees reframe beliefs and connect with organisational goals

 By CAROLINE ONG

-Every 31st of the month, some of my friends would be tossing out a challenge – whether we should be heading to Baskin Robbins to take advantage of its different flavours as it usually has promotions on the 31st of the month.
+Every 31st of the month, some of my friends would toss out a challenge – whether we should head to Baskin Robbins to take advantage of its different flavours, as it usually has promotions on the 31st of the month.

 And who (or which department) would be responsible to ensure that each employee would be geared up to work on this same organisation goal, fully utilising their knowledge, skills, abilities?

 This might interest you: 4 Key Points To Elevate The Role Of HR In Your Business